claudiu-cristea/cas/README.md

 If the user does not have an active session with the CAS server, they will be forced to enter their credentials before returning to your site.
-If the user does have an active session, they will be seemlessly authenticated locally on your Drupal site and shown the page they requested.
+If the user does have an active session, they will be seamlessly authenticated locally on your Drupal site and shown the page they requested.

 ## Gateway Login